NOR flash memory is one of two types of nonvolatile storage technologies. NAND is the other.

-NOR flash memory is a type of non-volatile storage technology that does not require power to retain data.
+Nonvolatile memory does not require power to retain data.

-There are two types of flash memory, NOR and NAND.
-The names refer to the type of logic gate used in each memory cell.
-(Logic gates are a fundamental building block of digital circuits).
-NOR flash memory was first introduced by Intel in 1988.
+NOR and NAND use different logic gates -- the fundamental building block of digital circuits -- in each memory cell to map data.
+Both types of flash memory were invented by Toshiba, but commercial NOR flash memory was first introduced by Intel in 1988.
 NAND flash was introduced by Toshiba in 1989.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Some devices use both NAND and NOR.
-A pocket PC, for instance, may use embedded NOR to boot up the operating system and a removable NAND card for all its other memory or storage requirements.
+Some devices use both NAND and NOR flash.
+A smartphone or tablet, for instance, may use embedded NOR to boot up the operating system and a removable NAND card for all its other memory or storage requirements.

 According to a June 2016 report by the research firm Technavio, the top five NOR flash memory vendors are Cypress Semiconductor Corp., GigaDevice Semiconductor, Macronix International Co.
 Ltd., Micron Technology Inc. and Winbond Electronics Corp.

 Among those, Cypress Semiconductor also supplies embedded system components that use NOR flash memory for industries like automotive and the internet of things.
 In comparison, Micron Technologies is mainly known as a supplier of flash chips -- both NOR and NAND -- as well as DRAM, to component manufacturers.